xmi-schema/xmi-schema-csharp/XmiShapeEnumParameters.md

 # XmiShapeEnum Parameter Reference

-`XmiStructuralCrossSection.Parameters` now stores the shape inputs through strongly typed classes (e.g., `RectangularShapeParameters`, `IShapeParameters`).
+`XmiCrossSection.Parameters` now stores the shape inputs through strongly typed classes (e.g., `RectangularShapeParameters`, `IShapeParameters`).
 Each class serializes into a dictionary so every symbol (H, B, T, etc.) is explicitly paired with its numeric value.
 This ensures consumers can reason about the payload without tracking array indexes.

 Example for a rectangular column: